What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 The History of the Disruption in the Bedding Industry

-As Mr. Merwin stated, the disruption in the mattress industry is not just due to the recent rising numbers of imported mattresses, but rather started years ago with the growth of the online bed-in-a-box mattress industry.
-In fact, mattress dumping itself didn’t become prevalent until the bed in a box was introduced; and ironically enough, Mr. Merwin was one of the visionaries in launching the entire bed-in-a-box concept.
+The disruption in the mattress industry is not just due to the recent rising numbers of imported mattresses.
+In fact, it started years ago with the growth of the online bed-in-a-box mattress industry.
+Mattress dumping didn’t actually become prevalent until the bed in a box was introduced.

 The rise in popularity of memory foam was a significant contributor to the shift towards online mattress buying and bed-in-a-box brands partly due to the fact that memory foam was the easiest to compress and ship in a box.
 As other brands adopted the bed-in-a-box business model, they made improvements to the process and were soon compressing and shipping latex, hybrid, and innerspring beds alike.

-As the years went on and online mattress brands such as Casper, Leesa, and Saatva were founded, the mattress industry shifted quite drastically.
+As the years went on and online mattress brands multiplied, the mattress industry shifted quite drastically.
 Brick and mortar mattress retailers have become a thing of the past, with more people preferring to shop online.
 Beyond mattresses, the popularity and convenience of online shopping for everything from groceries to clothing certainly helped spearhead the bed-in-a-box movement.

 Mattress stores have made efforts to stay relevant–for example, Mattress Firm released a bed-in-a-box line which they sell in-stores and online.
 However, many consumers still see Mattress Firm primarily as a place they can visit to browse and buy beds, and not a brand they’d shop for online.